QLYCode/SparseMamba-PCL/readme.md

 # SparseMamba-PCL

-This repository is the official implementation of the paper SparseMamba-PCL: Scribble-Supervised Medical Image Segmentation via SAM-Guided Progressive Collaborative Learning.
-[Arxiv](https://arxiv.org/abs/2503.01633).
+This repository is the official implementation of the paper SparseMamba-PCL: Scribble-Supervised Medical Image Segmentation via SAM-Guided Progressive Collaborative Learning [Arxiv](https://arxiv.org/abs/2503.01633).

 If you have any questions about the code, please contact LUYI002@e.ntu.edu.sg.